 - Synthetic cannabinoids (“fake weed”)

-Prescription drug abuse in Kansas City may begin with abuse of the following drugs:
+Prescription drug use in Kansas City may begin with use of the following drugs:

 - Ativan (lorazepam)